Dollar recovers broadly on weak euro zone, UK data

 | NEW YORK

-NEW YORK The U.S. dollar recovered against a basket of major currencies on Tuesday after worrying economic data out of the euro zone and United Kingdom underscored the relative health of the U.S. economy.
+NEW YORK The U.S. dollar recovered against a basket of major currencies on Tuesday after worrying economic data out of the euro zone and Britain underscored the relative health of the U.S. economy.

 The dollar reversed Monday's losses against the euro after euro zone industrial output and the ZEW indicator of German investor sentiment came in well below forecasts, renewing fears of another technical recession in the euro zone.

-The dollar bounced back from a one-month low against the Japanese yen, while the British sterling fell against the greenback on data showing a drop in September inflation and an unexpected fall in the BRC indicator of retail sales in the United Kingdom.
+The dollar bounced back from a one-month low against the Japanese yen, while sterling fell against the greenback on data showing a drop in September inflation and a fall in retail sales in the United Kingdom. .

+"There is some support for the dollar because people still think the U.S. economy is doing best of all," said Boris Schlossberg, managing director of FX strategy at BK Asset Management in New York.

+He said, however, that a greater rally in the dollar had likely "run out of steam" since Fed policymakers did not appear to be in any hurry to raise rates.

 While the dollar was up against the yen, the global growth concerns limited the safe-haven yen's losses.

-The dollar was last up 0.17 percent against the yen JPY= at 107.02 yen after hitting a one-month low of 106.68 yen earlier in the session.
-The dollar also recovered against the Swiss franc and was last up 0.61 percent CHF= at 0.9539 franc.
+The dollar was last up 0.11 percent against the yen at 106.96 yen after hitting a one-month low of 106.68 yen earlier in the session.
+The dollar also recovered against the Swiss franc and was last up 0.73 percent at 0.9548 franc.